marcoberdiano/HelloWorld/README.md

 # HelloWorld
-This is a simple test to learn the basics funcionality of the github.
+This is a simple test to learn the basics functionality of the github.